Dacada/thirty/BOGLE/exporter.md

 ### Vertices

-Vertices are outlined in the typical OpenGL fashion: 3 floats for the vertex coordinate, 2 floats for the texture coordinate, 3 floats for the normal.
+Vertices are outlined as follows: 3 floats for the vertex coordinate, 2 floats for the texture coordinate, 3 floats for the normal, 3 floats for the tangent and 3 floats for the binormal.

+The texture coordinates will always be in the range [0, 1.0].

 ## Object tree